 By choosing to work with a life coach, you're taking a leap into an exciting opportunity that could really make a difference in your life.
 Remember to keep an open mind and take the guidance of your career coach seriously.
 Your coach will ask you to do things that are challenging or outside your comfort zone.
 This won’t be easy but it will be worth it when you can work towards your goals.
 The coach won’t force you to decide on anything until you are capable.
 Sessions are confidential to enable you to investigate your thoughts, opinions, beliefs and values.

 At your life coaching session, you should already have the motivation to work with the coach and be truthful concerning your aspirations for your life.
-Once your life coach understands your current situation, they will guide you through a positive process aimed at making internal and constructive changes.
+Once your London life coach understands your current situation, they will guide you through a positive process aimed at making internal and constructive changes.

 Processes and Techniques

 Some of the common processes that coaches employ include visualization, affirmations, hypnosis, meditation, relaxation and many others.
 Sometimes discovering your ultimate intention and clarifying how you want to feel helps to kick-start a new perspective and can make things clear for you moving forward.

 A coaching session will be slightly different depending on what methods your life coach Leeds uses and what stage of coaching you’re in.
 The relationship with your coach will change over time and techniques will change and develop depending on what stage you’re at.